giozom/giozom/README.md

 ### Hi there 👋

 Hey there!
-I'm Giovanni..Gio or Joe for short, and I like to think of myself as a tech enthusiast with a knack for making complex things work seamlessly.
+I'm Giovanni..Gio for short, and I like to think of myself as a tech enthusiast with a knack for making complex things work seamlessly.
 Currently immersed in the world of AI, design systems and micro frontends, I thrive on the excitement of learning and diving deep into a myriad of tech domains.

 Easy-going by nature, I believe in fostering a collaborative and innovative atmosphere within my team.
 Whether I'm geeking out over Progressive Web Apps, delving into the intricacies of automation testing or messing with AI, or exploring the realms of DevOps, I find joy in the ever-evolving tech landscape.